The veteran job search can be rough, but that doesn’t mean you should accept the first job that comes your way.

 Communication is the key between employees and their supervisors.
 A breakdown in communication signals serious failures in a business.
 It also signals how isolated senior-level managers are from their departments.
 Determine whether supervisors communicate regularly with their subordinates.
-Ask the hiring manager about team communication, whether supervisors know their team by name and how communication is carried out.
+Ask the hiring manager about team communication, whether supervisors know their team by name, and how communication is carried out.

 If the hiring manager describes communication as meetings, memos, emails, etc., this could signal a red flag.
-Management should be open to casual conversation, meet with team members individually or tour the office regularly.
+Management should be open to casual conversation, meet with team members individually, or tour the office regularly.
 Ask the hiring manager to describe the relationship between executive management and lower-level personnel.
 Does the CEO regularly visit other departments?
 Does the department manager connect with others in their department?
 You're looking for a healthy balance between appropriate connection and supervision.
 While you don't want a supervisor who hides behind emails, micromanagers will distract from your productivity.

-Take advantage of tools for veterans.
+Take advantage of veteran job-search tools.

 There are several tools available for veterans entering the civilian workplace.
-Here are a few of the best services to help you transition from the military to a nonservice career.
+Here are a few of the best services to help you transition from the military to a non-service career:

 Military.com.
 Career marketing giant Monster hosts Military.com as one of the nation's largest veteran job search boards and career blogs.
-They provide resources for all active duty personnel, reservists, guard members, retirees, Veterans, family members, defense workers and those considering military careers.
+They provide resources for all active duty personnel, reservists, guard members, retirees, veterans, family members, defense workers and those considering military careers.
 While Monster founded the site primarily for career efforts, Military.com also lists benefits, support groups, and other resources.

 Lockheed Martin Military Skills Translator.
 Translating military positions into civilian-friendly terms is not the easiest tasks.
 Lockheed Martin employs an online tool to help veterans translate their military skills into civilian positions.
 The tool uses titles, keywords, and occupational codes to determine where your skills fit.
-Once Lockheed's online military skills translator civilianizes a service member's work experience, applicants can better communicate their skill sets to civilian employers and human resources professional.
+Once Lockheed's online military skills translator “civilianizes” a service member's work experience, applicants can better communicate their skill sets to civilian employers and human resources professionals.